NamanSingh15/SmartCue/README.md

 1. Click "Add New Task" on the dashboard.
 2. Fill in details like task name, description, priority, assignee, and optional meeting details.
-3. Submit the form.
-   * If Postgres is disabled or down, the GitHub issue will still be created, but `/tasks` will not list it.
+3. Submit the form to create the task, which also creates a GitHub issue and Google Calendar event.

 ### Create a Task with AI Assistant

-1. Navigate to the "AI Assistant" page.
-2. Enter a natural language prompt.
+1. Navigate to the "AI Assistant" page. a2.
+Enter a natural language prompt.
 3. Follow the AI’s guidance to confirm task creation.

 ### View Meetings